pypa/packaging/docs/specifiers.rst

     .. method:: contains(version, prereleases=None)

-        Determines if ``version``, which can be either a version string, a :class:`Version`, or a deprecated :class:`LegacyVersion` object, is contained within this set of specifiers.
+        Determines if ``version``, which can be either a version string, a :class:`Version` is contained within this set of specifiers.

         This will either match or not match prereleases based on the ``prereleases`` parameter.
 When ``prereleases`` is set to ``None``